platsch/OctoPNP/README.md

 * A Tray consisting of a grid of boxes to store SMD parts in a defined position
 * A head camera to locate the exact part position on the tray
 * A (second) bed camera to precisely align the parts during the placing operation
-* A vaccum nozzle to grip parts
+* A vacuum nozzle to grip parts

 ![octopnp_main_small](https://cloud.githubusercontent.com/assets/4190756/12095798/74eb13ae-b311-11e5-8120-1a8c525942ca.png)